nasaphreak/RestAPIExpress/README.md

 - It will become a blog application.
 - I'm reading about how to implement JWT for login persistence.
 - I'll add validations to the forms, to avoid code Injection.
+- Prepare the Deploy with Docker to run on a Cloud Server.

 # Important: This isn't a secure App!!!